SSGjakobviking/demo-git/README.md

 # Intro to git
-Small demo repository with nice to have git commands
+Small demo repository with nice to have git commands.

 ## First time setup
+This adds your identity and name for commits later on.
 ```
 git config --global user.name "John Doe"
 git config --global user.email "johndoe@example.com"